daniel-slavov/Whiskey-Soar/README.md

 Defence tasks:

-1. Upload a brief video (2-3 mins) of your application and upload it in YouTube
+[Ready] 1.
+Upload a brief video (2-3 mins) of your application and upload it in YouTube
 2. Upload your project in http://best.telerikacademy.com
 3. A brief description of your application:
   - Link the video in the description